jkcorrea/DonutDashApp/README.md

 DonutDashApp
 ============

-This is an experimental iOS7 app for CMU Donut Dash (www.cmudonutdash.org)
+This is an experimental (for a class) iOS7 app for PGH Donut Dash (www.pghonutdash.org)